Connect with others who understand.

 Pain and Swelling Management

 You will likely experience swelling around the surgical site, which may make wearing a bra difficult.
-Members have found ways to make themselves comfortable while healing.
+Members have found various ways to make themselves comfortable while healing.

 Drain Care